LEGAL GUIDE

 In some situations, a lawyer may decide not to take the matter after reviewing more information.
 In other situations, the scope of representation may be limited to certain tasks or stages.

-• Who will be my main point of contact?
+- Who will be my main point of contact?

-• How are fees usually handled in this type of matter?
+- How are fees usually handled in this type of matter?

-• Are there case-related costs I should understand?
+- Are there case-related costs I should understand?

-• How often should I expect updates?
+- How often should I expect updates?

-• What documents or records would be helpful to gather?
+- What documents or records would be helpful to gather?

-• What are the next steps if I decide to move forward?
+- What are the next steps if I decide to move forward?

-• What does the agreement cover?
+- What does the agreement actually cover?

-Final thought
+Final Thought

 Asking questions before signing with a lawyer can help someone better understand the representation, the process, and the expectations on both sides.
-A clear understanding at the beginning often makes the relationship easier to navigate.
+A clearer understanding at the beginning often makes the relationship easier to navigate.

 People do not always need to know every detail right away, but asking a few practical questions can help them make a more informed decision.